 Rub elbows with the locals at Hull Bay.
 Watch the airplanes take off as you float in the clear waters of Brewers Bay.
 Ride horses down the shore of Sapphire Beach at sunset.
 Or discover why Magens Bay is constantly ranked one of the top beaches in the Caribbean.

 Looking for something a little more adventurous?
-Hike down to Mermaid’s Chair on the west side of the island, and dip your feet in the Atlantic Ocean and the Caribbean Sea at the same time.
+Hike down to Mermaid’s Chair on the island’s west side and simultaneously dip your feet in the Atlantic Ocean and the Caribbean Sea.
 Try ziplining at one of the Caribbean’s most popular courses: Tree Limin’ Extreme Zipline.

 Hop on a local tour catamaran and discover the beauty of life under the water near St. Thomas as you snorkel around, looking for rainbow fish and sunken treasure.
-End your days in St. Thomas by enjoying the nightlife in the Red Hook neighborhood on the east side of the island.
+End your days in St. Thomas by enjoying the nightlife in the Red Hook neighborhood on the island’s east side.
 Check out the numerous restaurants and bars with great music and even better atmospheres—the perfect way to end the day.

 San Andres

-San Andrés is located in the Western Caribbean near the coast of Nicaragua but is actually part of Colombia.
-The island has a unique culture that is a blend of West Indies islanders and Latino transplants from the mainland.
+San Andrés is located in the Western Caribbean near the coast of Nicaragua but is part of Colombia.
+The island has a unique culture that blends West Indies islanders and Latino transplants from the mainland.
 It’s most well known for its beautiful beaches and is a duty-free zone.
 However, there is more to do here than many think for such a tiny island.

 One must-do in San Andrés is to rent a golf cart or scooter bike for the day to explore the island.
-It’s easily traversed in a day, and there are several neat stops you can make along the way.
-In the interior of the island, you can get great views from the steeple of the First Baptist Church.
+It’s easily traversed in a day, and you can make several neat stops.
+In the island’s interior, you can get great views from the steeple of the First Baptist Church.
 You can also visit Morgan’s Cave, a cave reportedly used by Henry Morgan to stash treasure during the pirate heydays.

-On the western coast of the island, you can swim in the natural swimming pool known as La Piscina, where little fish will come right up to you in crystal clear waters.
-This side of the island is also great for scuba diving, and there are a number of agencies that offer introductory dives for reasonable prices on the island.
-At the southern tip of the island, there is a blow hole known as the Hoyo Soplador, where you can stand and get sprayed.
+On the island’s western coast, you can swim in the natural swimming pool, La Piscina, where little fish will come right up to you in crystal clear waters.
+This side of the island is also great for scuba diving, and several agencies offer introductory dives for reasonable prices on the island.
+At the island’s southern tip is a blow hole known as the Hoyo Soplador, where you can stand and get sprayed.
 Buy a drink or give the locals a small tip for a fun photo.

-Up the eastern coast of the island, you’ll find a series of nice beaches.
+You’ll find a series of nice beaches up the island’s eastern coast.
 At Rocky Cay, you can swim or take a boat out to the tiny rocky island, where the little bar serves the best piña coladas on the island.
 You can also snorkel around a wrecked ship here.

-On the northern end of the island, you’ll find the best beach, known as Spratt Bight.
-This is also the downtown area and where you’ll find a variety of restaurants as well as the best San Andrés hotels.
-Other must-dos on San Andrés include a visit to the nearby island known as Johnny Cay, which is absolutely gorgeous.
-It can be done as a full-day trip or a half-day trip combined with a visit to the San Andrés Aquarium, a natural aquarium where you can see lots of colorful fish swimming over a shallow reef.
+Spratt Bight is the best beach on the island’s northern end.
+This is also the downtown area where you’ll find a variety of restaurants and the best San Andrés hotels.
+Other must-dos on San Andrés include visiting the nearby island, Johnny Cay, which is absolutely gorgeous.
+It can be done as a full-day or half-day trip with a visit to the San Andrés Aquarium, a natural aquarium where you can see many colorful fish swimming over a shallow reef.

 Trinidad

 Trinidad and Tobago are sister islands in the southern Caribbean.
 Tobago is a smaller island that is known for its beautiful sandy beaches.
 Trinidad is the larger of the islands and a bit more undiscovered by travelers.
-However, there are a lot of things to do in Trinidad that would be a must-see on a Caribbean island itinerary.
+However, many things to do in Trinidad would be a must-see on a Caribbean island itinerary.

-For nature lovers, Trinidad has many waterfalls, like Maracas Waterfall and Angel Falls.
-They are perfect hiking destinations that are found throughout the island.
+Trinidad has many waterfalls, like Maracas Waterfall and Angel Falls, perfect hiking destinations for nature lovers.

-The Asa Wright Nature Center and Caroni Bird Sanctuary are two great sites for the popular activity of bird watching in Trinidad.
+The Asa Wright Nature Center and Caroni Bird Sanctuary are two great sites for popular bird-watching activities in Trinidad.
 The Trinidad forests provide a home to more than 500 different bird species.
 This large variety attracts bird-watching travelers from around the world.

 Carnival is the largest festival in Trinidad.
 It is celebrated on islands all around the Caribbean but is especially meaningful in Trinidad since it is where the steelpan instrument originated from.
 The steel pan is the national instrument of Trinidad and Tobago, and many steelpan bands come out for contests during Carnival.